IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

 To use IBM Cloud DevOps with the Jenkins pipeline project, you can follow the [Sample Jenkinsfile](https://github.ibm.com/oneibmcloud/Jenkins-IBM-Bluemix-Toolchains/blob/pipeline-support/Sample-Jenkinsfile)

+## Prerequisites
+Make sure you are using Jenkins 2.X and have all pipeline related plugins installed It has been test for Jenkins pipeline job with Pipeline plugin 2.5 version.

 ## 1. Expose the required environment variables to all steps
 The plugin required 4 environment variables: